WAVES Trust > About Us > Our History

 WAVES Trust's History

-While WAVES retains a keen interest in the operation and issues of the Family Violence Court, over the years WAVES has undertaken various other roles, such as training for family support workers, prevention work, co-chairing FVIARS (Family Violence Inter-Agency Response System), working with the under 5’s and advocacy for the family violence sector.
+While WAVES retains a keen interest in the operation and issues of the Family Violence Court and other systems such as FVIARS (the Family Violence Inter-Agency Response System), WAVES has, over the years, undertaken various other roles, such as training for family support workers, prevention work, working with the under 5’s and advocacy for the family violence sector.

 Our role these days is in advocacy, training and development for the sector, prevention, research and information, opportunities for the sector to meet and network and share best practice and ideas from New Zealand and overseas.
 Much of our work in recent years has been to provide opportunities for our network to comment and effect change; usually via submission processes, on legislation and policy that affects our client group.